 How do I talk to my student about reaching out to the Carruth Center?

 If you notice some changes in your student, it is important to normalize that although college can be an exciting time, it can also be a stressful time.
-It is important to let them know that you support them stopping at the Carruth Center to talk about their stress, their options for treatment and that they can call to get an initial appointment.
-It is important to encourage them that many people struggle and it is ok to ask for help.
+It is important to let them know that you support them visiting the Carruth Center to talk about their stress, their options for treatment and that they can call to get an initial appointment.
+It is important to inform them that many people struggle and it is ok to ask for help.

 - Decline in academic performance

 - Prolonged sadness, tearfulness

 - Weight changes

 - Changes in personal hygiene

 What you can do to help: